therohitpatwa/therohitpatwa/README.md

 - 👋 Hi, I’m Rohit Patwa
-- 👀 I’m interested in java fullstack development
+- 👀 I’m interested in Java fullstack development
 - 📚 I have Knowledge of C,Java,DSA,DBMS,Operating System,Computer Network.
-- 🌱 I’m currently learning problem solving
-- 💞️ I’m looking to collaborate on project
 - 📫 How to reach me @therohitpatwa user name for all social media platform
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am not a human